Mohamed-sal-ah/NodeJs-Lab2/README.md

 # NodeJs-Lab2

-This is Second Lab for NodesJs with mySql database
+This is Second Lab for NodesJs with MySQL database